 Barbara Mora is a native of San Antonio, Texas.
 She began her music career at age nineteen on the year of 2005 at “Escuela Superior de Musica y Danza”, a Classical Music School in Monterrey, Mexico.
 She studied classical piano and voice for three years.
 She really enjoyed her time studying there since she learned a lot from great teachers and the school’s program gave her a lot of time to practice the piano and sing.
 After that she decided she wanted to study in the US, She originally wanted to study at Boston but ended up transferring to The University of Texas at San Antonio where she studied Piano, Voice, Organ and Harpsichord for the next four years and graduated with a Bachelor of Arts in Music on May of 2012.

 Barbara has continuously studied music for fourteen years with highly renowned teachers including: Mauricio Garza-Salazar, Carlos Guzman, Fernando Davil, Manuel Moctezuma, Teresa Tamez, Mirthala Salazar, Cristina Velazco, Kathia Santos, Graciela Suarez, Dr. Gary Mabry, Dr. Kassandra Keeling, Dr. David Eaton, Dr. Brent Watkins, Professor Sophia Gilmson and Dr. David Heller.
 She decided to study piano as her main instrument as it is the one she mostly enjoys playing.

 Right after her graduation on May of 2012 she began studying harpsichord, piano and organ with Dr. David Heller; an outstanding recitalist, pedagogue and concert organist from Trinity University.

 She has taught beginner-intermediate piano for more than ten years at several music academies in Mexico and San Antonio and privately as well.
-She is currently teaching at her own home studio, Piano Stone Oak, located in the Stone Oak area on Canyon Golf and Wilderness Oak.
+She is currently offering online lessons only.

 This last October she was nominated to be a recipient of the 2018 Steinway Top Teacher Award.
 An award presented to teachers across the US and Canada who have exemplified excellence and commitment to teaching and inspiring young people in the study of piano performance.